TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 System groups
 =============

-System groups will be those from the lowest level of permissions without which other groups like :ref:`Access Control List (ACL) <_acl-groups>` and :ref:`Role <_role_groups>` groups will not work.
-They enable access to individual pages based on user and group IDs, allow the definition of accessible sections of the pages or categories tree for users, and determine access to files and folders within storages (via File Mounts).
+System groups have the lowest level of permissions without which other groups like :ref:`Access Control List (ACL) <_acl-groups>` and :ref:`Role <_role_groups>` groups will not work.
+They enable access to individual pages based on user and group IDs, allow definition of accessible sections of pages and categories tree for users, and determine access to files and folders within storages (via File Mounts).
 System groups are likely to be the ones you modify the least often.

 .. note::